slorg1/glyphs/README.md

 ```
 Similar code with a twist:
 1. we know that what we got is precisely what we wanted.
-2. more simple errors and missing data are automatically handled for us (with tasteful defaults)
+2. simpler errors and missing data are automatically handled for us (with tasteful defaults)
 3. it also supports `functools.partial` if we want to make our code shorter
 4. the glyphs are infinitely shareable!! reuse and abuse!
 5. we can swap `DictUtils` with a different util (any that you want) if the type of `my_json_dict` changes